arnab-95/game-ai-monster-and-sprite/README.md

-# A 2D Game where the sprite AI plays against the monster AI.
+# A 2D Game where the Sprite AI plays against the Monster AI.

 All 2D kinematics (position, velocity, acceleration, rotation, etc) have been implemented from scratch using SFML.